Southern Transport Investment Program: Political problems

-Former Premier Paul Lennon joined the debate, saying that the upgrade—which will bypass some of Tasmania's most neglected and dangerous stretches of highway—was long overdue.
+Former premier Paul Lennon joined the debate, saying that the upgrade—which will bypass some of Tasmania's most neglected and dangerous stretches of highway—was long overdue.
 He said he along with all other southern Tasmanians wanted to see the national highway upgraded significantly.
-The former Premier also said he hopes the proposed move of the Freight Terminal to Brighton will be a catalyst for federal funds to fix Hobart's northern approaches.
-The day after making these comments the Mr Lennon accused the Federal government of pork-barrelling in the north and north-west while neglecting deadly roads in the south.
+The former premier also said he hopes the proposed move of the Freight Terminal to Brighton will be a catalyst for federal funds to fix Hobart's northern approaches.
+The day after making these comments the Lennon accused the Federal government of pork-barrelling in the north and north-west while neglecting deadly roads in the south.

 In the following days Prime minister John Howard indicated the state's south would get a boost in road funding.
-However, Mr Howard hit back at Premier Paul Lennon's accusations he has spent up big in north and north-west while neglecting road safety in the south of the state.
+However, Howard hit back at Premier Paul Lennon's accusations he has spent up big in north and north-west while neglecting road safety in the south of the state.

-The State Government had not yet released its plans for the proposed bypass to the Federal government, Mr Lennon said this should not prevent a commitment.
+The state government had not yet released its plans for the proposed bypass to the Federal government, Lennon said this should not prevent a commitment.
 He said that the $60 million East Tamar Highway upgrade announced in 2006 had not required a plan.

 Bridgewater Bridge

 Shortly after this the Lennon government announced that the Bridewater Bridge would be closed indefinitely to boating traffic.
 They stated the reason for this was the $2 million price tag to fix the lifting mechanism was out of the state government's reach.
-Infrastructure Minister Jim Cox also verified that taking all of these expenses into account, the bridge costs the tax payer $12,000 each time the bridge is lifted.
-The local boating community expressed anger that the bridge would be closed to Boating Traffic.
-Some of the boat users went as far as to say the State government had treated them with contempt.
+Infrastructure Minister Jim Cox also verified that taking all of these expenses into account, the bridge cost the tax payer $12,000 each time the bridge wqs lifted.
+The local boating community expressed anger that the bridge would be closed to boating traffic.
+Some of the boat users went as far as to say the state government had treated them with contempt.
 Senator Eric Abetz stated that the governments decision to keep the bridge closed to boating traffic showed it should have pursued a new bridge over the Derwent River.
 Senator Abetz said the state government had been dishonest with the southern mayors.

 Around the same time, Derwent Valley Mayor Nick Cracknell suggested the state government could be "fudging" figures on repairing the lifting mechanism of the bridge in an effort to convince the public that its repair was too costly.
 He proposed an independent assessment of bridge.